Iga Świątek: 2025: Wimbledon champion, Career Surface Slam

+During the grass-court season, Świątek reached the final of the Bad Homburg Open by defeating Jasmine Paolini in the semifinals.
+This marked her first tour-level final on grass, with her previous best result being reaching the semifinal at the same tournament.
+In the final, she lost to Jessica Pegula.

+At Wimbledon, Świątek continued her career-best grass-court form to reach the semifinal for the first time, in which she defeated Belinda Bencic to the loss of only two games to make her first Wimbledon final.
+She defeated Amanda Anisimova 6–0, 6–0 in their first professional matchup to win her first Wimbledon title.
+It was the first double bagel women's singles Wimbledon final since 1911.

+Świątek claimed a maiden victory at the Cincinnati Open in August.
+After defeating Elena Rybakina in the semi-finals, she then triumphed over Jasmine Paolini to seal the title. Świątek did not drop a set during the tournament.

+She then entered the mixed doubles at the 2025 US Open, which were held the week prior to the singles draw.
+She and doubles partner Casper Ruud were defeated in the final by Sara Errani and Andrea Vavassori.
+In the singles draw, she exited the tournament in the quarter-finals after being overcome by Amanda Anisimova in straight sets.

+At the WTA Finals, Świątek won her opening round-robin group game against Madison Keys, but then suffered successive defeats to Elena Rybakina and Amanda Anisimova to exit the tournament.

 National representation

 Junior competitions

 Świątek represented Poland at the ITF World Junior Tennis Finals for 14-and-under girls twice in 2014 and 2015.
 She won all of her matches in 2014 to lead Poland to a ninth-place finish out of 16 teams.
-The following year, she helped Poland go undefeated in the round robin stage to reach the semifinals. Świątek moved up to the 16-and-under Junior Fed Cup in 2016, where she played alongside Maja Chwalińska and Stefania Rogozińska-Dzik.
+The following year, she helped Poland go undefeated in the round-robin stage to reach the semi-finals. Świątek moved up to the 16-and-under Junior Fed Cup in 2016, where she played alongside Maja Chwalińska and Stefania Rogozińska-Dzik.
 Poland won the title, defeating the United States 2–1 in the final. Świątek won both of her rubbers in the final tie, defeating Amanda Anisimova in singles before partnering with Chwalińska to defeat Caty McNally and Claire Liu in the decisive doubles rubber.
 The last event of Świątek's junior career was the 2018 Summer Youth Olympic Games.
 Although she lost in the quarterfinals in singles to Clara Burel, she partnered with Slovenian Kaja Juvan to win the gold medal in doubles.
 In the final they defeated Naito and Sato, who were also Świątek's opponents in the French Open doubles final earlier in the year.